erikpukinskis/confgen/README.md

 confgen @lib @package dist:lib codegen:lib:schema:resolvers vitest
 ```

-A browser library (with a dev server and tests):
+A browser library (with a dev server, tests, and docs):

 ```
-confgen @lib @app @package dist:lib react vitest
+confgen @lib @app @package @docs dist:lib react vitest
 ```

 An application (with a dev server, an exported app wrapper, and tests):